-Special Topics in Curriculum Studies 0.5 unit GCRD 6357 Special Topics in Curriculum Studies 0.5 unit GCRD 6358 greater depth a topic in curriculum studies that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
+Special Topics in Curriculum Studies 0.5 unit

+Special Topics in Curriculum Studies

+These courses are designed to allow students to study in greater depth a topic in curriculum studies that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
 Note: May be taken more than once for credential credit.